personal injury lawyers

 How long after a car accident can you claim injury in NJ?

-When you are in a car accident in New Jersey, you have a limited amount of time to file a claim for a personal injury.
+When you are in a car accident in New Jersey, you have limited time to file a claim for a personal injury.

-Under current state law, a person injured in a car accident has two years from the date of that accident to file a claim for compensation.
+Under current state law, a person injured in a car accident has two years from the date of that accident to file a compensation claim.

 If you are filing for property damages for the damage to your vehicle, you have six years from the date of the accident to make a claim.